Blackprint/Blackprint/.github/CONTRIBUTING.md

 ## Contributing to Blackprint
 First of all, thanks for taking the time to contribute!<br>
-To keep this project maintainable, we have developed some guidelines for our contributors.
+To help you contribute to this project we have created some guidelines for our contributors.

 ### Table of Content
  - [Terms](#terms)